refinedev/refine/documentation/docs/api-reference/antd/components/buttons/show.md

 );
 ```

-Clicking the button will trigger the `show` method of [`useNavigation`](/api-reference/core/hooks/navigation/useNavigation.md) and then redirect the app to `/categories/show/2`.
+Clicking the button will trigger the `show` method of [`useNavigation`](/api-reference/core/hooks/navigation/useNavigation.md) and then redirect the app to the `show` action path of the resource, filling the necessary parameters in the route.

 ### `hideText`